 - potting soil

 - grass seed (or other seeds of your choice)

 - egg carton

 - sunshine (and temps above freezing)

+Put the thermometer inside the jar, put the lid on it, and set it in the sun.
 Check the temperature again, record it and compare the numbers.
 More importantly, have your child feel how warm the inside of the jar feels.
-You can discuss how the sun warms the earth and is an essential key for growing plants.
+Discuss how the sun warms the earth and is an essential key for growing plants.

+This activity explores science and has literacy components as well.
 Have fun exploring weather together!